Periodic monopoles and difference modules: Monopoles

-\subsubsection{Euclidean monopoles}
+\subsection{Euclidean monopoles}

-In this paper, we are concerned with monopoles on spaces which are locally isomorphic to $\real\times\cnum$ with the natural metric and the natural mini-complex structure.
-Let us look at the condition more explicitly in terms of local coordinate.
+In this paper, we study monopoles on spaces which are locally isomorphic to $\real\times\cnum$ with the natural metric and the natural mini-complex structure.
+Let us look at the condition more explicitly in terms of local coordinate systems.